NechilleBayan/km-html-converter/README.md

 ## Project scope

 This is a small internal productivity tool, not a full publishing system.
 It is designed to support a specific KM workflow: preparing cleaner HTML from Word-based article drafts for Salesforce Knowledge.

-## Portfolio note

-This project demonstrates practical workflow automation, documentation operations thinking, and the ability to build small tools that reduce repetitive cleanup work for a content or KM team.